‘Such an exhausting process’: The years-long fight for a Disabilities Space on campus - Honi Soit

 According to People With Disabilities Australia (PWDA), invisible disabilities encompass everything from intellectual disabilities to learning disabilities and chronic health conditions.

 “Organisations shouldn’t underestimate the amount of people who experience disability or mental health conditions or invisible conditions on campus.
-We know that one in five people in Australia, statistically speaking, have a disability or mental health condition,” Zulman explains.
+We know that one in five people in Australia, statistically speaking, have a disability or mental health condition,” Zulman explained.

-Zulman pins part of DisCo’s struggles as stemming from an outdated medical understanding of disability confined to a “small number” of physical disabilities that is deeply embedded at the University.
+Zulman pinned part of DisCo’s struggles as stemming from an outdated medical understanding of disability confined to a “small number” of physical disabilities that is deeply embedded at the University.

 “The disability space is not just for a few.
 I think it’s valuable for students with anything from anxiety, depression or chronic fatigue, who need a place to rest on campus.”